inpsyde/WP-Stash/README.md

 `wp stash flush` :  An improved version of `wp cache flush`.
 This command ensures that `wp_cache_flush()` is called by the web server, not the cli process (which might run as a different user, or with a different configuration).
 This ensures compatibility with all caching back-ends.

+`wp stash purge` :   Some drivers require that maintenance action be performed regularly.
+The FileSystem and SQLite drivers, as an example, need to remove old data as they can't do it automatically.
+While this is automatically  performed via WP cron, you can trigger the process manually with this command.

 ## License and Copyright